zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 database server, but maintain the same schema across "shards".
 This is commonly called "multi-tenant" sharding.

-The API for supporting horizontal sharding in Rails is similar to the multiple database / vertical sharding API that's existed since Rails 6.0.
+The API for supporting horizontal sharding in Zoisite is similar to the multiple database / vertical sharding API that's existed since Zoisite 6.0.

 Shards are declared in the three-tier config like this: